CS3550/Fall2020/Interview.md

 How is double spending prevented on the block chain?

-How does the reciever of funds know that the spender has the funds available?
+How does the receiver of funds know that the spender has the funds available?

 What is a port in process to process communication?